mspnp/iaas-landing-zone-baseline/02-connectivity-subscription.md

 The hub will be a virtual network based hub, containing common shared resources like Azure Bastion, Azure Firewall for egress, and Private DNS zones for common services.

-### Azure policy

-Sample and relevant Azure policies will be deployed to represent the types of policies you'd expect to see from your Online and Intermediate root management groups.

 ## Steps

 1. Login into Azure and select the subscription that you'll be deploying into.